 The Museum of Belarusian Printing and Museum of Traditional Weaving is great Belarus country points of interest for those who wish to learn about the productive textile industry in the country.

 Other activities in Belarus Polotsk include walking tours to explore on foot and learn more about the culture and history of the region.

-Another of the famous cities of Belarus in the form of Grodno stands along the western border of the Belarus country.
+Another of the famous cities of Belarus in the form of Grodno stands along the western border of Belarus.
 Of particular interest here among tourist attractions in Belarus is the Kalozha Church, which also happens to be a nominee for recognition as UNESCO World Heritage Site.

 It is still in working condition with Belarus Orthodox Christians using it as a place of worship.
 It’s believed to have been built sometime during the 12th century.
 The church is situated on the banks of a river, which makes for an incredible, romantic waterside feel.

 One of the best places for Belarus travel, the church features six circular towers and exquisite ceramic work along with the interiors.
 Tourists can also find frescoes that date back to the 12th century.